 If you are not creating captions as part of your production process, eCommons administrators can create machine-generated captions using Cornell's video platform (Kaltura), and embed a player for the captioned recording on the item page.
 Note that the resulting captions are quite variable in quality, and it may be necessary for you to correct the caption file, which we will provide to you upon request.
 More help on streaming and captioning is available.

 See the W3C's guidance, Plain Text Techniques for WCAG 2.0.

 eCommons supports specialized metadata related to web accessibility, which is available to submitters via the online submission interface and batch processes.
-Available metatdata terms are defined with the batch submitter information.
-If you have accessibility metadata to include with your submission(s) or to add to previously submitted content, please contact the eCommons administrators.
+If you have questions about adding accessibility metadata to your submission(s) or to previously submitted content, please contact the eCommons administrators.